terremoth/my-cheatsheets/performance.md

 ## For frontend
 - [ ] Always code Mobile First
 - [ ] Use Async in your ajax/fetch functions to not break your user experience in the webpage
-- [ ] Do not request your backend always using ajax/fetch every second, you can flood and make an unintentional DDoS
+- [ ] Do not request your backend always using ajax/fetch every second, you can flood and make an unintentional DDoS.
+Consider using websockets, for an event driven approach
 - [ ] Bundle your assets, always joining, uglifying and minifying CSS and JS files so your code will be drastically smaller, requesting a lot faster to your users
 - [ ] Learn how to use async/defer in your \<script\> tags to it won't break your user experience waiting for load files
 - [ ] Try to always put your \<script\> tags at the end of the \<body\> tag, right before \</body\>
 - [ ] Always put your CSS inside the \<head\> tags
 - [ ] NEVER use REACTIVE libs/frameworks if your problem does not requires reactivity to solve.
 Sometimes reactive code increase 2-10x more the size of your JavaScript code
 - [ ] NEVER use experimental/beta Objects, properties or functions in your JavaScript.
-If if doubt, search the MDN to see if it is widely accepted by the browsers
+If if doubt, search the MDN to see if it is widely accepted by the browsers.
+Consider using polyfills, or Babel if you must (with the trade off being a higher bundle size)

 ## Architectural Related
 - [ ] Always use frameworks that follows SOLID and that implements design patterns, so you can avoid performance problems like the Banana-Gorilla-Jungle problem and decrease unused things in your server's memory and process less
 - [ ] Before start a project, think and discuss with your team the right architecture to implement.
 Sometimes MVC and/or Microservices aren't the better to follow.
 There are plenty of others architecture types
-- [ ] Refactor your code always you can, so can be more testable, avoid duplication and avoid losing lots of programming hours
+- [ ] Refactor your code always you can, so can be more testable, avoid duplication and avoid losing lots of programming hours.
 - [ ] Aways use Cloudflare (that has a free plan) or some similar group of services that can cache and have a fast DNS around the world to deliver fast requests

 ---